awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-two-steps.md

 # Retrieving S3 Glacier Archives<a name="downloading-an-archive-two-steps"></a>

 Retrieving an archive from Amazon S3 Glacier \(S3 Glacier\) is an asynchronous operation in which you first initiate a job, and then download the output after the job completes\.
-To initiate an archive retrieval job you use the [Initiate Job \(POST jobs\)](api-initiate-job-post.md) REST API or the equivalent in the AWS CLI, or Amazon SDKS\.
+To initiate an archive retrieval job you use the [Initiate Job \(POST jobs\)](api-initiate-job-post.md) REST API or the equivalent in the AWS CLI, or Amazon SDKs\.

 **Topics**
 + [Archive Retrieval Options](#api-downloading-an-archive-two-steps-retrieval-options)